Les Huckfield: After Parliament

 Huckfield was then appointed as Director of the Capital Transport Campaign for the Greater London Council.
 In the 1984 elections for the European Parliament, he was returned as Member of the European Parliament (MEP) for the Merseyside East constituency.
 He was Vice Chair of Parliament's Transport Committee, and stood down in 1989.

 He is now based in Auchterarder, Scotland, where he runs a funding consultancy called Leslie Huckfield Research International.
-He supports Scottish independence.
+He quit as a Labour member in 2003 and now supports Scottish independence.